Our guide to having the most fun time at Pondicherry

 Accommodation in Pondicherry

 There is a wide range of properties when it comes to accommodation in Pondicherry.
-But we recommend staying in the White Town area close to the Promenade so that you have the flexibility to visit the beach anytime.
+We recommend staying in the White Town area close to the Promenade so that you have the flexibility to visit the beach anytime.
 Also, White Town is very peaceful, ideal for leisurely walks and is very well connected.
-There are so many good cafes and restaurants too.
+It has so many good cafes and restaurants too.

 If your budget permits, then we recommend choosing a heritage property for stay and White Town has quite a few of them.
 We stayed in Palais De Mahe, by CGH earth which is just a few steps away from Promenade.
 The heritage hotel with a vibrant mango-coloured facade, burnished wooden banisters and vintage looking lamp posts was an easy choice for us.
 But it is not only the exterior of the hotel that is eye-catching, even the interiors look very pretty and somehow soothes you in a mix of yellow and white.
 The thick-columned corridors lined by potted palms and overlooking the courtyard pool is a perfect place to relax with a book and drink.
 We chose the deluxe room type which was large room elegantly furnished with classic wooden furnitures and a spacious bathroom with a bathtub.
 The food was good at the rooftop restaurant and the staff were extremely courteous and helpful.
 So yes, if you ask us whether we recommend Palais De Mahe, then our answer is definitely YES.